 - Lower yourself back down.

-- To do the exercise, start in a side plank position with one leg bent at 90 degrees on-top of an elevated object.
+- Start in a side plank position with one leg bent 90 degrees over an elevated object.

 - Your other leg will be underneath the object supported on the ground.